mean00/LLVM-embedded-toolchain-for-rv32/README.md

 # LLVM Embedded Toolchain for RV32

-This is a modified  LLVM Embedded Toolchain for Arm to build LLVM for riscv32 /!\ You have to create a symlink for some reasons /!\
+This is a modified  LLVM Embedded Toolchain for Arm to build LLVM for riscv32

-ln -s $PWD/build/_deps/llvmproject-src/llvm/lib lib

-then

 mkdir build && cd build && cmake  -G Ninja .. && ninja && ninja package-llvm-toolchain